AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - SLAs describe Microsoft's commitment to providing Azure customers with specific performance standards.
 - There are SLAs for individual Azure products and services.
 - SLAs also specify what happens if a service or product fails to perform to a governing SLA's specification.

+SLAs establish specific targets for availability, and they also define what the service provider will do when those targets aren’t met.
+SLAs are expressed as a percentage and are almost always 99% or higher.
+The highest level of availability expressed in an SLA is 99.999%, commonly referred to as 5 nines .
+To provide you with some context as we discuss SLAs, a service with an SLA of 5 nines guarantees that downtime over an entire year will not exceed 5.56 minutes.
+A more reasonable SLA of 99.9% guarantees that downtime over the period of a month will not exceed 43.2 minutes.

+**Exam Tip** In order to be eligible for a credit due to a failure to meet SLA, you must submit a claim to Microsoft within two months of the end of the billing cycle during which the downtime occurred.

+An important concept in cloud service SLAs is that the cloud provider considers an application to be outside of SLA only when the availability percentage is not met due to an issue that the cloud provider can control.
+In other words, if you deploy new code to your application, and it causes your application to crash, the cloud provider is not going to consider that a breach of SLA.

 There are three key characteristics of SLAs for Azure products and services: